santiagovdx/Cleaning_EDA_Project_MySQL/README.md

   - Auto-Increment ID usage for unique identification
   - Use of transactions for secure updates

-- **Dataset:** Layoffs data including company information, industry, location, and dates.
+- **Dataset:** Layoffs data (2020-2023) including company information, industry, location, and dates.

-## Folder Structure
-- `sql/`: Contains the SQL script used for cleaning and EDA.
-- `notes/`: Descriptive notes explaining the thought process and key decisions.
-- `screenshots/`: Optional visuals or outputs from the SQL process.

 ## Running the Code
 1. Clone the repository: